Running a business during COVID-19

 - they’ve tested positive for COVID-19

-- they’re told by NHS Test and Trace or the council’s public health contact
+- they're told by NHS Test and Trace that they're a close contact and are NOT fully vaccinated

 Any of your staff with symptoms of COVID-19 need to self-isolate for at least 10 days.